 We’ve updated our article on display advertising best practices.
-Click here for the latest blog.
+Read the ultimate guide instead!

 Display advertising best practices have developed a lot.
 Evolving from mere static images to one of the biggest branches of online marketing.
 It now incorporates a whole spectrum of technology from video to rich media ads and more.

 When producing display advertising it is common to cooperate with a variety of external services.
 This to make sure when creating and publishing display ads there are no issues.
 When working with external factors, it is necessary to put in place display advertising best practices.
 Also, many advertising networks have implemented their own best practices and guidelines.
 Ad creatives when using a chosen network must follow these rules.